 These tender, buttery vegan snowball cookies are the ultimate easy holiday cookie!
-They come together in one bowl – no stand mixer required – and are made without flour, so they’re naturally gluten free (but they’re so delicious no one will know!)
+They come together in one bowl – no stand mixer required – in just 30 minutes, start to finish!
+Made with almond flour, so they’re naturally gluten free (but they’re so delicious no one will know!)

 This is my vegan take on traditional pecan snowball cookies, also known as Russian Tea Cakes or Mexican Wedding Cookies.
 I didn’t grow up with them, but I’ve fallen for their charms as I am a huge fan of pecans and love their tender texture.
 In the cookie world, I am team chew over team crispy any day.